Extended surgery theory for simply-connected $4k$-manifolds: Introduction

 Thus, when $H_q(B)$ is free, the Q-form conjecture reduces the computation of the stable smoothing set and the stable class to algebraic problems.
 The former only depends on the Q-form of a normal $(q{-}1)$-smoothing $f : M \rightarrow B$, for the latter we further need to know the subgroup $A^{(B,\xi)}_{[M,f]} \leq \Aut(H_q(B))$ and understand its action on $\SI(E_q(M,f))$.

-To illustrate this, in Theorem \ref{thm:si-hyp} we determine $\SI(E_q(M,f))$ for manifolds whose intersection form is hyperbolic of rank $2$ (which includes the manifolds $N_{a,b}$ and $M_{a,b}$ constructed in Conway-Crowley-Powell-Sixt \cite{CCPS23}).
-We also show in Proposition \ref{prop:si-action} that in this case any automorphism of $H_q(B)$ that acts on $\SI(E_q(M,f))$, in particular any element of $A^{(B,\xi)}_{[M,f]}$, acts trivially.
-By Theorems \ref{thm:sss-si-bij} and \ref{thm:sc-si-bij} we get the following:
+Theorem \ref{thm:sc-bij} will be proved in Section \ref{s:sss}.
+There we also prove Theorem \ref{thm:hyp-sss} by solving the corresponding algebraic problem.